 For example, white noise, background conversation and street noise are all clearly understood by the software, and the algorithm is designed to recognize those and cancel them out.

 Another big issue is wind, and this can be harder to address.
-Some models of wireless headsets, such as the Motion UC, have a small extendable boom arm and shield around the microphone that protects it from wind.
+Some models of wireless headsets have a small extendable boom arm and shield around the microphone that protects it from wind.
 “Mitigating wind noise is intimately connected to design,” he says.
 “Where the microphones are placed and having a shield around them that directs wind away from the microphones can make a big difference.”
 When it comes to even smaller wireless headsets with shorter booms (or even devices that are in-ear only with no boom arm at all, like some developed for the military) the positioning of the microphones and the sophistication of the software makes all the difference.

 The technology keeps getting smaller and better – and acceptance is growing, too.
 Nobody bats an eye when they see someone walking down the street wearing Apple ear buds.
 Schwarz says it’s just a matter of time before wireless headsets will become common.

 I suspect he’s right because the uses cases are many.
 Mobile knowledge workers top the list.
 These are folks who use a UC solution in the office, increasingly with a soft phone.
 They can now use the same headset to connect to that soft phone as well as to their mobile phone – and transfer between the two without dropping the call.
 Consultants, salespeople, financial services professionals and anyone else who is frequently out of the office make great candidates for such technology, Schwarz says.

 Somewhat surprisingly, he says craftspeople are likewise using the wireless headsets.
 “They need to have their hands free because they can’t work when they’re holding a mobile phone,” he notes.
 “If they’re spending an hour on the phone each day, they’re losing an hour of work.”